LihMartins/indieverse/README.md

 ## Introduction

 This project is a testament to the power of resilience, a story of a phoenix rising from the ashes.
-It is the second attempt at building a webpage from scratch, born from the lessons learned from a previous endeavor that didn't go as planned.
+It is the second attempt at building this webpage from scratch, born from the lessons learned from a previous endeavor that didn't go as planned.
 You can find the initial attempt [here](https://lihmartins.github.io/CodeProjectStudies/).

 ### The Journey